AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 Electron donation and polarization

-Here is an example of the AOMix-CDA output:
+Here is an example of the AOMix-FO output:

 2. AOMix-MO-FO-alpha.txt